 Where Did the PAAO Come From?

 Attempts were made by several NAAA members with years of aircraft appraisal experience to acquire the NAAA in an effort to keep the previous 200+ NAAA members under a well-established professional “umbrella” in order to sustain their respective aircraft appraisal businesses with a minimum level of interruption to them or their clients.
-However, those efforts were unsuccessful.
+However, all of those efforts were unsuccessful.
 At the very end of 2018 (literally with only a few days left in the year), these aircraft appraisers decided that the best and most effective course of action was to establish the Professional Aircraft Appraisal Organization.
 LLC (PAAO).
-The thinking was to take attributes from the previous organization that served clients well (such as the training, field visits and so forth) and establish other attributes that focused more on promoting the public trust and providing credible, reliable reports to our clients.
+The thinking was to take attributes from the previous organization that served clients well by providing credible, reliable reporting (such as the training, the requirement for field visits and so forth) and establish other attributes that focused more on promoting the public trust.
 In fact, “promoting the public trust” is part of the PAAO Value Statement.

 With this background in mind, the focus of the PAAO Board was to move forward and focus on the future of the PAAO versus looking back at the NAAA – and that focus will continue here.